 3 Camera trapping

-The field of ecology is ever evolving, as such we adopt increasingly modern
+The field of ecology is ever evolving, as such we adopt increasingly modern technologies to monitor wildlife species and human activities.
+Be a part of

-Umfurudzi’s monitoring team, helping to set up cameras to monitor wildlife
+Umfurudzi’s monitoring team, helping to set up cameras to monitor wildlife hotspots and human activities across the park.

 4 Bird surveys

-Umfurudzi boasts a wonderful diversity of bird species, spend time getting to
+Umfurudzi boasts a wonderful diversity of bird species, spend time getting to know the bountiful bird’s species present.
+Contributing to wider bird monitoring initiatives by recording species diversity and abundance.

 5 Community outreach